Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, solar panels typically increase home value in Athens, GA.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.